awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 **Warning**
 If you choose **No reboot**, we can't guarantee the file system integrity of the created image\.

-   \(Optional\) Modify the root volume, Amazon EBS volumes, and instance store volumes as needed\.
+   \(Optional\) Modify the root volume, EBS volumes, and instance store volumes as needed\.
 For example:
    + To change the size of the root volume, locate the **Root** volume in the **Type** column, and fill in the **Size** field\.
-   + To suppress an Amazon EBS volume specified by the block device mapping of the AMI used to launch the instance, locate the EBS volume in the list and choose **Delete**\.
+   + To suppress an EBS volume specified by the block device mapping of the AMI used to launch the instance, locate the EBS volume in the list and choose **Delete**\.
-   + To add an Amazon EBS volume, choose **Add New Volume**, **Type**, and **EBS**, and fill in the fields\.
+   + To add an EBS volume, choose **Add New Volume**, **Type**, and **EBS**, and fill in the fields\.
 When you then launch an instance from your new AMI, these additional volumes are automatically attached to the instance\.
 Empty volumes must be formatted and mounted\.
 Volumes based on a snapshot must be mounted\.
    + To suppress an instance store volume specified by the block device mapping of the AMI used to launch the instance, locate the volume in the list and choose **Delete**\.
    + To add an instance store volume, choose **Add New Volume**, **Type**, and **Instance Store**, and select a device name from the **Device** list\.
 When you launch an instance from your new AMI, these additional volumes are automatically initialized and mounted\.
 These volumes don't contain data from the instance store volumes of the running instance from which you based your AMI\.